kirbysayshi/ghembedder/README.md

 		,lineEnd: -1							// include all lines
-		,el: el									// DOM node to embed within ,fileName: 'ghembedder.js'				// filename (used for anchor links internally) ,annotate: Boolean						// include link and line numbers at end of embedding ,lang: 'lang-js'						// prettyPrint: which language to use for highlighting ,linenos: Boolean						// prettyPrint: include line numbers
+		,el: el									// DOM node to embed within ,fileName: 'ghembedder.js'				// filename (used for anchor links internally) ,tabSize: 4								// how many spaces a tab should equal ,annotate: Boolean						// include link and line numbers at end of embedding ,lang: 'lang-js'						// prettyPrint: which language to use for highlighting ,linenos: Boolean						// prettyPrint: include line numbers